wikimedia/mediawiki-vagrant/README.md

 command-prompt, and change your working directory to the location of the extracted (or git-cloned) files.

+If you have cloned the git repository you will also need to clone the submodules with:

+    git submodule update --init --recursive

 Run the appropriate setup script for your platform.
 For Windows, run `setup.bat`.
 For Linux and OS X, run `setup.sh`.
 Some extra Vagrant plugins, including the bundled mediawiki-vagrant plugin, will be installed.